sparktsang/sparktsang.github.io/_posts/preach.md

 <!--Act II: The Death of Reason - The Sleeping Believers-->
 If the problem was the listener, then I would find better ones.
 My true hope lay with my "classmates", the tribe I had formed from the ashes of that fraudulent investment course.
 They were different.
 They had seen the value in my notes.
 Some seekers proceeded and paid a not-insignificant fee of nearly $2,500 to subscribe to my system.
 They were not just an audience; they were my first disciples.

-I was, for a time, filled with a naive, almost paternal excitement.
+I was, for a time, filled with a naïve, almost paternal excitement.
 I had designed the system to be impossibly user-friendly.
 When a value-driven stock hit its buy zone, it would light up.
 Simple.
 The system was so transparent, so devoid of the seductive narratives other gurus used, that its success would be undeniable.
 The results, I believed, would speak for themselves.
 This wasn't a gospel that required faith; it was a machine that produced proof.

 I was wrong.